andrey-tech/pdepend-summary-formatter-php/README.md

-Pdepend Summary Formatter is a tool to show software code quality metrics, measured by [PHP Depend](https://github.com/pdepend/pdepend) (pdepend), in console for development and in CI/CD.
+Pdepend Summary Formatter is a tool to show software code quality metrics, measured by [PHP Depend](https://github.com/pdepend/pdepend) (pdepend), in console for development and in CI/CD pipeline.

 ## Table of contents
 <!-- MarkdownTOC levels="1,2,3,4,5,6" autoanchor="true" autolink="true" -->